httpwg/http-extensions/draft-ietf-httpbis-alias-proxy-status.md

 In order to include the `next-hop-aliases` parameter, a proxy needs to have access to the chain of alias names and canonical names received in CNAME records.

-Implementations ought to note that the full chain of names might not available in common DNS resolution APIs, such as `getaddrinfo`. `getaddrinfo` does have an option for `AI_CANONNAME`, but this will only return the last name in the chain (the canonical name), not the alias names.
+Implementations ought to note that the full chain of names might not be available in common DNS resolution APIs, such as `getaddrinfo`. `getaddrinfo` does have an option for `AI_CANONNAME`, but this will only return the last name in the chain (the canonical name), not the alias names.